owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

      </IfModule>
   </VirtualHost>

 This example configuration will make all subdomains only accessible via HTTPS.
-If you have subdomains not accessible via HTTPS remove `includeSubdomains;`
+If you have subdomains not accessible via HTTPS remove `includeSubdomains``.

 This requires the ``mod_headers`` extension in Apache.